light-ripple/Ripple-Auto-Installer/README.md

 * <a href=https://exherbo.org>Exherbo Linux</a> Based distros

 ### Features
-* A configurable shell script for installing Ripple Stack
+* A configurable shell script for installing <a href=https://ripple.moe>Ripple</a> Stack
 * Everything is Pre-ready
 * Simple and user friendly Installation
-* Installs most of the things for your server within minutes
+* Installs stack softwares within minute(s)
+* Integrated Errorlogs
+* Ability to Install specific stack software(s) chosen by a user
+* Higly Productive & Customizable

 ### Domain
 Make sure you set your DNS like this: